anyersonc/anyersonc.github.io/Content.md

-# Index of contents
+# Introduction

+This notebook will explore the properties and behavior of the PN junction and its further application to the MOSFET.

+## PN Junction
-This notebook will explore the properties and behavior of the PN junction, which is formed by the union of p-type and n-type semiconductor materials.
-We will start by understanding the formation and characteristics of the depletion region, which is a crucial aspect of the PN junction.
+The $pn$ junction is formed by the union of p-type and n-type semiconductor materials.
+We will start by understanding the formation and characteristics of the depletion region, which is a crucial aspect of the $pn$ junction.

-Then, we will examine the energy band diagrams to visualize the movement of charge carriers and the resulting current flow across the junction.
-Finally, we will learn how to sketch the current-voltage (I-V) characteristic curve of a PN junction, which is a graphical representation of the relationship between the applied voltage and the resulting current flow.
-This curve is essential for understanding the rectifying behavior of a PN junction, which forms the basis for its use in various electronic applications.

-Throughout this notebook, we will use a combination of theoretical explanations, graphical visualizations, and numerical examples to reinforce the concepts and develop a solid understanding of the PN junction's operation and characteristics.
-To begin reviewing the material in this notebook, please select the Introduction to PN junctions page.
+We will start by exploring the fundamentals of p-type and n-type semiconductors.
+Understanding their individual properties is crucial for grasping how they work together in a $pn$ junction.
+Next, we will dive into the mechanics of the pn junction, examining how the combination of p-type and n-type semiconductors creates a unique and essential electronic component.

+You will learn to sketch the $I-V$ characteristic of a pn junction and understand the behavior of current in relation to electron and hole movements.
+By the end of this book, you will be able to analyze and comprehend the intricate workings of diodes and transistors in electronic circuits.

+Let's embark on this exciting journey into the world of semiconductors by clicking on **Introduction to PN junctions** under **Index of contents**.

+## MOSFET

+Describe MOSFET

+# Index of Contents
 ```{tableofcontents}
 ```